OmnixCode/FlexVAE/README.md

 Only one of the flags -t, -i, -e, -d, can be selected.
 In addition, one of these flags must be selected (or -h).

-There are addigional list of flags that can be set (they can be listed through -h option).
+There is an additional list of flags that can be set (they can be listed through -h option).
 These flags set the config variables if we want to change them and not use the ones from the config file. e.g.:
 ```
 ./train.py  -t -reinit_optim True -reinit_lr 0.005 -wo
 ```
-in addition we have a -wo flag at the end.
-This flag writes-out the changed config variables to the config file, so we can use these settings in the future.
+in addition, we have a -wo flag at the end.
+This flag writes out the changed config variables to the config file, so we can use these settings in the future.

 ### Inference example